Landscape photography is all about the seasons.

 Walking in the mountains can offer fantastic observation points.
 Place beautiful spring flowers in the foreground.
 And high snow-capped mountains in the background.

-A simple but powerful juxtaposition of colours and sensations.
+A simple but powerful juxtaposition of colors and sensations.

 Spring blooms are also a great subject.
 Especially for landscape photographers, but also for macro and flower photography aficionados.